Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Introduction

 To leverage unstructured text in decision-making, we must preprocess the text to capture the semantic content of words in a way that can be passed as an input to a predictive machine learning algorithm.
 In the past, this involved domain experts performing costly and imperfect feature engineering.
 A much more powerful, data-driven approach is to use unsupervised learning algorithms to learn \textit{word embeddings}, which represent words as vectors \citep{mikolov2013distributed,pennington2014glove}; we focus on widely-used word embedding models that are based on low-rank matrix factorization \citep{pennington2014glove, levy2014neural}.
 These word embeddings translate semantic similarities between words and the context within which they appear into statistical relationships.
 Typically, they are trained to encode how frequently pairs of words co-occur in text; these co-occurrence counts implicitly contain semantic properties of words since words with similar meanings tend to occur in similar contexts.
 Given the large number of words in the English language, to be effective in practice, embeddings must be trained on large-scale and comprehensive text data, e.g., popular embeddings such as Word2Vec \citep{mikolov2013distributed} and GloVe \citep{pennington2014glove} are trained on Wikipedia articles.

-However, it is well-known that pre-trained word embeddings can miss out on important domain-specific meaning/usage, hurting downstream interpretations and predictive accuracy.
-For example, the word ``positive'' is typically associated with positive sentiment on Wikipedia; yet, in the context of medical notes, it typically indicates the presence of a medical condition, corresponding to negative sentiment.
+However, it is well-known that pre-trained word embeddings can miss out on important domain-specific meaning/usage, hurting downstream interpretation and effectiveness.
+Take the healthcare domain as an example.
+The word ``positive'' is typically associated with positive sentiment on Wikipedia; yet, in the context of medical notes, it typically indicates the presence of a medical condition, corresponding to negative sentiment.
 Thus, using a generic word embedding for ``positive'' may diminish performance in medical applications.
 Similarly, words like ``adherence" (referring to medication adherence) have a specific meaning in a healthcare context (relative to its context on general Wikipedia entries) and are strongly predictive of patient outcomes; failing to account for its healthcare-specific meaning may result in a loss in the downstream accuracy of healthcare-specific prediction tasks \citep{blitzer2007biographies}.
-Consequently, there has been a large body of work training specialized embeddings in a number of diverse contexts ranging from radiology reports \citep{ong2020machine}, cybersecurity vulnerability reports \citep{roy2017learning}, and patent classification \citep{risch2019domain}.
+Consequently, there has been a large body of work training specialized embeddings in a number of diverse contexts, ranging from radiology reports \citep{ong2020machine}, stock market prediction \citep{li2017learning}, cybersecurity vulnerability reports \citep{roy2017learning}, and patent classification \citep{risch2019domain}.
 This approach only works when the decision-maker has access to a sufficiently large domain-specific text corpus, allowing her to train high-quality embeddings.
 In practice, decision-makers often have limited domain-specific text data, yielding poor results when training new word embeddings, which hurts the quality of downstream modeling and decisions that leverage these embeddings.
 In other words, word embeddings trained on domain-specific data alone are unbiased but can have high variance due to limited sample size; in contrast, pre-trained word embeddings have low variance but can be significantly biased depending on the extent of domain mismatch.